minikorp/drill/README.md

 )
 ```

 In order to support mutable like syntax for this types Drill provides two new Types `DrillList` and `DrillMap` that implement like kotlin `MutableList` and a `MutableMap` respectivly but perform some bookeeping in order to maintain data classes copy method semantics.

+This way, we can easily modify items inside lists as if they were mutable lists of mutable items.

 ```kotlin
 val source = ListClass(listOf(ListItem()))